This post may contain affiliate links. Please read my disclosure for more info.

-As far as the rest of your clothes go, make sure to avoid buttons, zippers, and anything that might hang on or irritate your surgical tape or staples (I had staples with my first and steri-strips with my second).
+Avoid clothing with buttons, zippers, and anything that might hang on or irritate your surgical tape or staples (I had staples with my first and steri-strips with my second).

-Use the best nursing pillow after c-section
+3. Use a nursing pillow

-So, what is the best nursing pillow to use after a c-section?
+Best nursing pillow to use after a c-section?
 Moms love the My Brest Friend nursing pillow because it keeps baby from rolling down towards your incision.

-This would be the perfect thing to add to your baby registry if you haven’t already!
+This would be the perfect thing to add to your baby registry if you haven’t already.

 If you already own the popular Boppy pillow, don’t worry, it’s still a great choice once you’ve healed.

-Keep the incision area clean and dry
+4. Keep the incision area clean and dry

 If your c-section experience is anything like my two were, you’ll be allowed to shower by the second day.

-But what about c-section scar healing?
+What about c-section scar healing?

 It’s not recommended to put anything directly on your incision until after you’ve been cleared by your doctor at your 6 week postpartum checkup.

 Even if you put nothing on your scar, it will still fade as time passes.
-I can only see my first scar if I look REALLY closely.
-And even then it’s very thin and light.
+I can only see my first scar if I look really closely.
+And even then, it’s very thin and light.

-When you first bring your baby home, you will want to focus on your family and your recovery.
-And you should!
+When you first bring your baby home, you will want to focus on your family and your recovery– And you should.

 Long walks at the grocery store won’t be on your radar for at least a week or two.

 Think how nice it would be to come home from the hospital to your meals all ready and prepped!

-Preparing ahead of time will make the next tip much easier.
+Getting this tip right will make the next tip much easier.

-Drink plenty of water and eat well
+6. Drink plenty of water and eat well

 Sometimes your digestion can be a little sluggish following a c-section.

 Vitamin C also aids in the absorption of iron (it’s common to be a little low in iron afterwards.
 I was after baby #2).

 Standing up post c-section can be so incredibly painful the first few times.

-Listen to your doctor
+8. Listen to your doctor

 Your doctor will give you certain instructions before you leave the hospital.
 Please listen!

 This usually means no heavy lifting, no baths, no frisky time with the hubs, and no exercise of any kind until you’re cleared at your postpartum appointment.

-Be patient with yourself
+9. Be patient with yourself

 When you get home from the hospital and finally get the chance to look at yourself in the mirror and see your incision for the first time without nurses around, it can feel a little overwhelming.

-Ask for help when you need it
+10. Ask for help when you need it

 This is one of the most important c-section recovery tips… and probably the most ignored.

 You’re one person and you can only do so much!
-This is one time I’m telling you it’s okay to take off the supermom cape for a few if you need to.
+This is one time it’s okay to take off the supermom cape for a few if you need to.